• Home

 • Select the closest fit – if there is no good fit, search again for other NAICS business codes

-There are certain high risk NAICS codes which will get you a loan denial if you choose them for your business classification.
-So before you choose your SIC code and NAICS codes, look over the high risk industries list of cash intensive businesses and more.
+There are certain high-risk NAICS codes that will get you a loan denial if you choose them for your business classification.
+So before you choose your SIC code and NAICS codes, look over the high-risk industries list of cash-intensive businesses and more.
 Do so before you begin to build your NAICS codes.

-Here are some high-risk industries codes you should be aware of:
+Here are some high-risk industry codes you should be aware of:

 • Automotive sales: new car dealers – 441110; used car dealers – 441120